PeppyHare/r/content/notes/research/warpxm-101.md

 Simply printing loads of information to the console is a pretty basic method, but it's very often the quickest way to figure out what might be going wrong.

-When working within the C++ `warpxm` code, you there are specific logger streams set up to allow printing information to the console at different logging levels.
+When working within the C++ `warpxm` code, there are logger streams set up which allow printing information to the console at different logging levels.
 The two logging levels you will generally use are the "info" and "debug" streams:

 ```c++
 WxLogger* log = WxLogger::get("warpx-root.console");